Picture Book Art

 Juvenile Board Books - Baby Book

 Brightly colored common objects are photographed by Tana Hoban to make this beautiful book for learning about colors.
-Tana Hoban's photographic compositions make shapes, colors and numbers come to life for the youngest users.
+Tana Hoban's photographic compositions make shapes, colors, and numbers come to life for even the youngest of readers.

 This Little Chick